yohasebe/monadic-chat-cli/samples/linguistic/linguistic.md

 Make sure the following content requirements are all fulfilled:

-- keep the value of the "mode" property at "parsing"
+- keep the value of the "mode" property at "linguistic"
 - set the new prompt to the "prompt" property
 - create your response to the new prompt in accordance with the "messages" and set it to "response"
 - insert both the new prompt and the response after all the existing items in the "messages"